Form and Void (True Detective): Critical reviews

 James Poniewozik of Time wrote, "Like Marty and Rust solving part, but only part, of the mystery, True Detective did what it did and didn't what it didn't, but as a whole?
 The light outshone the dark."
 Brian Lowry of Variety wrote, "Whatever comes next, there's no way to view True Detective as anything but a rousing success, with a glitch pertaining to HBO Go merely demonstrating the rabid appetite for it.
 Because if cop shows have become TV's answer to McDonald's, this was the equivalent of LudoBites – springing up to deliver unexpected treats for a refined, upscale palate, and poof, just as quickly moving on."

-Kenny Herzog of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "There was, as has been the case throughout, more than a little humor and cliché in 'Form and Void', from Rust and Marty's dueling middle fingers to Errol and Mrs. Errol's overall bayou-bogey-folk eccentricity.
+Kenny Herzog of Vulture gave the episode a 5 star rating out of 5 and wrote, "There was, as has been the case throughout, more than a little humor and cliché in 'Form and Void', from Rust and Marty's dueling middle fingers to Errol and Mrs. Errol's overall bayou-bogey-folk eccentricity.
 Odds are those playful details will pop on second viewings, despite the show's prevailing seriousness.
 Even Rust looks skyward and reminds himself and Marty that, 'Once there was always dark.
 If you ask me, the light's winning.'
 And True Detective, in turn, illuminated a black-and-white crime-and-coppers story with winning oddness to its end."
 Tony Sokol of Den of Geek gave the episode a perfect 5 star rating out of 5 and wrote, "True Detective's final episode, 'Form and Void', breaks the cardinal rule of show business.
 Leave 'em wanting more.
 Oh sure, I'd love to watch this every week for the rest of my life, but this was satisfying.
 True Detective satisfied me as a supernatural suspense thriller, as a monster movie and as a worthy entry into the Satanic Detective genre.
 And it was a good cop show, with grit and humor, that could sit atop any list with Joseph Wambaugh in it."

-Chris O'Hara of TV Fanatic gave the episode a perfect 5 star rating out of 5 and wrote, "What we got in 'Form and Void' was a fitting conclusion to one of the best seasons of television I have seen in years.
+Chris O'Hara of TV Fanatic gave the episode a 5 star rating out of 5 and wrote, "What we got in 'Form and Void' was a fitting conclusion to one of the best seasons of television I have seen in years.
 It was a finale packed with all the elements of the show which have made it so compelling to watch."
 Shane Ryan of Paste gave the episode a perfect 10 out of 10 and wrote, "When we refer to True Detective from this moment on, it will be in the past tense, and that realization comes with a weight of sadness.
 But the phenomenon of its existence can't be restricted to two months of Sundays.
 There's a permanence in the connection it fostered, and the questions, so remarkably asked, will resonate hereafter."